lm2-poly/OpenFiberSeg/readme.md

 ## Install python packages

+This project has been tested on Python 3.7 and 3.8.
 The packages and recommended versions are found in the requirements.txt .
-If those conflict with your installation, consider using this project in it's own environment.
+If those packages conflict with your installation, consider using this project in it's own environment.

 $ python3 -m pip install -r requirements.txt